kbosa-risc/mcpf-getting-started/src/python/mcp_frm/README.md

 	- function_i: ~											# python function without additional argument, ~ (tilde) is required
 	- function_j: 											# python function without additional argument, for requirements {string_arg1: 'some_string', bool_arg2: True, ...}
-	- loop: label_n											# a loop which iteratively execute the pipeline identifed with `label_n'
+	- loop: label_n											# a loop which iteratively execute the pipeline identified with `label_n'
   ```

 **Important remark**: In the current preliminary implementation of the mcp framework every python function listed in the yaml configuration must have a unique name, regardless of whether